-If the reply you get from the school does not satisfy you, please write in English to English UK by emailing complaints@englishuk.com or by post to English UK, 47 Brunswick Court, Tanner Street, London, SE1 3LH.
+If the reply you get from the school does not satisfy you, please write in English to English UK via info@englishuk.com.

 We cannot accept complaints over the telephone because we need a record of the complaint in case it has to be referred to the Ombudsman.